 To let you easily do that, we prepared a directly usable version of Starter Theme 2, in the form of a 100% pre-configured site archive (packed with structure, content, examples and more…) to be used immediately on your computer through the use of the free and multi-platform (mac/win/linux) Local.app Lightning application.

-Our site archive runs on WordPress 5.4.2 and has (as of June 30, 2020) all the plugins needed for serious WordPress theme development, including the very last WooCommerce 5.1.0.
+Our site archive runs on PHP 8, WordPress 5.7 and has (as of March 10, 2021) all the plugins needed for serious WordPress theme development, including the very last WooCommerce 5.1.0.